What if my workers’ compensation claim is denied?

 That means that you have to go to the Workers’ Compensation Commission to get an order for your employer to give you the benefits you need.
 Going to court means a lot of different things.
 First, it means you have to have all of your ducks in a row before you get there.
 You will likely have to answer written questions before your court date.
 You may even have to answer questions in a deposition before your court date.
 Sometimes, your employer will want you to see their doctor for an “independent medical evaluation” before you go to court.

 All of these things are a part of the litigation process.
 If you find yourself in the middle of a battle for your work-related injury, it is not a bad idea to consult an attorney who practices this type of law regularly.
-At minimum, you should do some research online and in person with a workers’ compensation attorney.
+At a minimum, you should do some research online and in-person with a workers’ compensation attorney.
 Learn about what type of benefits you may be entitled to.

 Hiring an attorney for your claim